Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

       print(total_loss.mean())
 ```

-## Use consistent strategy in OneFlow
+## Use consistent view in OneFlow
-We have already learned about the mirrored strategy.
+We have already learned about the mirrored view.
 In `mirrored_view`, sample will be distributed in average to many same models to train.
 The results of each nodes need to be assembled to get the complete batch.

-In addition to mirrored strategy, OneFlow also provides consistent strategy.
-Consistent strategy is one of the features of OneFlow.
-Compared with mirrored strategy, it has a great advantage
+In addition to mirrored view, OneFlow also provides consistent view.
+Consistent view is one of the features of OneFlow.
+Compared with mirrored view, it has a great advantage

-OneFlow will use consistent strategy as default.
+OneFlow will use consistent view as default.
 We can declare it explicitly as the following code.
 ```python
   config = flow.function_config()
   config.default_distribute_strategy(flow.scope.consistent_view())
 ```

-The reason why consistent strategy is the main feature of OneFlow is that in OneFlow design, if we use `consistent_strategy`, the op and blob can **get consistently in logic level** from user's point of view.
+The reason why consistent view is the main feature of OneFlow is that in OneFlow design, if we use `consistent_view`, the op and blob can **get consistently in logic level** from user's point of view.
 We use matrix multiplication as an example in the beginning of article, we only need focus on matrix multiplication itself on mathematics level.
 But in project, the issue of how to config and use model parallelism or data parallelism can be easily done in OneFlow.
 OneFlow will handle **The data division in data parallelism**, **model division in model parallelism** and **serial logic** issue quickly and efficiently.

-In consistent strategy in OneFlow, we can choose either model parallelism or data parallelism or hybrid parallelism freely.
+In consistent view of OneFlow, we can choose either model parallelism or data parallelism or hybrid parallelism freely.

 ### Code Example
-In the following code, we use consistent strategy and use two devices to train.
-The default parallelism method is **data parallelism** in consistent strategy.
-The issue of how to set **model parallelism** and **hybrid parallelism** in consistent strategy will not be discussed in this section.
-We have special introduction of that in [parallels characters of OneFlow](model_mixed_parallel.md).
+In the following code, we use consistent view and use two devices to train.
+The default parallelism method is **data parallelism** in consistent view.
+The issue of how to set **model parallelism** and **hybrid parallelism** in consistent view will not be discussed in this section.
+We have special introduction of that in [parallels features of OneFlow](model_mixed_parallel.md).

 Complete code: [consistent_strategy.py](../code/extended_topics/consistent_strategy.py)